run-ai/docs/docs/Researcher/Scheduling/The-Run-AI-Scheduler.md

 Run:AI’s fractional GPU system effectively creates virtualized logical GPUs, with their own memory and computing space that containers can use and access as if they were self-contained processors.

 One important thing to note is that fraction scheduling divides up __GPU memory__.
 As such the GPU memory is divided up between jobs.
 If a Job asks for 0.5 GPU, and the GPU has 32GB or memory, then the job will see only 16GB.
-An attempt to allocate more than 16GB will result in an out-of-memorty exception.
+An attempt to allocate more than 16GB will result in an out-of-memory exception.

 GPU Fractions are scheduled as regular GPUs in the sense that: